amperity/amperity-docs/amperity_reference/source/notifications.rst

    Select the radio button for the workflow action that you determine to be the best way to resolve this error, after which the workflow will perform that action.

-.. tip:: If you are unable to resolve an error, please contact Amperity support.
+.. tip:: If you are unable to resolve an error, please contact your Amperity representative.

 .. notifications-type-errors-context-end